UF4007/ioManager/README.md

 ```

 > **Note:** After `prom.resolve()` is called, the promise become invalid and the future cannot be used for await operations.
 Must use the relative make() function for reuse.
+> - When a left-value future is being awaited, attempting to operate on it results in undefined behavior.

 #### Passing Data with Future/Promise